Kingsford-Smith Cup

 The Kingsford-Smith Cup, registered as the BTC Cup is a Brisbane Racing Club Group 1 Thoroughbred Weight for Age horse race, run over a distance of 1300 m at Eagle Farm Racecourse, Brisbane, Australia during the Queensland Winter Racing Carnival.
-Total prizemoney is A$1,000,000.

 History

 The race has been growing in status and was elevated to Group 1 in 2006 and has been won by some notable sprinters such as Apache Cat and Black Caviar.

 The original race name was named in honour of former long time committeeman of the Brisbane Amateur Turf Club, J.T.
 Delaney.

 In 2017 the Brisbane Racing Club moved the race from Doomben Racecourse to Eagle Farm Racecourse and renamed the race after Australian aviator Charles Kingsford Smith.